minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 ## Reading

-As an introduction, please read the introductory chapter of the book *Think Python*: [The way of the program](http://www.greenteapress.com/thinkpython/html/thinkpython002.html).
+Read the introductory chapter of the book *Think Python*: [The way of the program](http://www.greenteapress.com/thinkpython/html/thinkpython002.html).
 Feel free to try some of the examples in the book.

 ## Interactive Python shell